hectorcorrea/marcli/README.md

 The basic idea is to create a program that I can run on our Linux servers to parse our very large MARC files.
 The goal is to be able to copy a single file to our servers to parse these MARC files, find records that match certain criteria and export them for further review.

-This program is heavily inspired by amazing work that Terry Reese has done on [MarcEdit](http://marcedit.reeset.net/).
-This program is not a replacement for MarcEdit.

 The code is written in Go.
 I've found Go a very interesting and powerful programming language.
 Go's standard library provides most of the functionality that I need to parse MARC files.
 Go also supports creating binaries that can be deployed to Mac/Linux/Windows as single executable files which I love because I can deploy my executable to our Linux servers without having to do a complicated installation (i.e. no JVM needed, or Ruby bundle).